What a Living Will Can Do

 An adult may prepare a written statement known as a living will to control the health care treatment decisions that can be made on that person's behalf.
 The person may use the living will as part of or instead of a health care power of attorney or to disqualify a surrogate.

-If your living will is part of a health care power of attorney, it is already covered by the signing requirements of that document.
-But if it stands alone, you must verify it the same way: by signing it in front of either one qualified witness or a notary public, as required by A.R.S.
-36-3221.
+If your living will is part of a health care power of attorney, the signing requirements of that document already cover it.
+But if it stands alone, you must verify it the same way.

 If the living will is not part of a health care power of attorney, the person shall verify his living will in the same manner as prescribed by section 36-3221.

-A.R.S. § 36-3261(B)Healthcare providers who rely on an apparently genuine living will in good faith are protected from both criminal and civil liability.
-This encourages providers to follow your documented wishes without fear of legal consequences, which is exactly what you want when you take the time to put your preferences in writing.
+A.R.S. § 36-3261(B)A medical professional who relies on a genuine living will in good faith receives protection from criminal and civil liability.
+This encourages providers to follow your documented wishes without fear.